ImSoErgodic/py-upset/README.md

 The purpose of this package is to reproduce (statically) some of the visualisations that can be obtained through the UpSet tool of Lex, Gehlenborg et al. (See http://vcg.github.io/upset/about/#)

 In particular, __pyUpSet's focus is on intersections__, which motivates many of the design choices behind the exposed interface and the internal mechanics of the module.
+(More on this below.)

+Consistently with the documentation used for Lex et al.'s UpSet, the data employed in the following examples comes from the movie data set of the [GroupLens Labs](http://grouplens.org/datasets/movielens).

 ## How it works